wp-plugins/snazzy-maps/readme.txt

 3. Your Google Map is now a Snazzy Map!

 == Changelog ==

+= 1.0.1 =
+Release Date: March 17th, 2015

+* Bug Fix: Resolved the "headers already sent" issue that occurred when submitting POSTs with certain themes.

 = 1.0.0 =
 Release Date: March 1st, 2015